vmware/container-service-extension/docs/cse3_1/CSE31.md

 <a name="overview"></a>
 ## 1. Overview

 * CSE 3.1 need not be started with a particular VCD API version.
 It is now capable of accepting incoming requests at any supported VCD API version.
 Refer to changes in the [configuration file](#cse31-config).

 * A new version of the template recipe cookbook 2.0.0 is introduced.
 Each template has a new descriptor that lets CSE 3.1 determine the templates it can support.
   Refer to changes in the [configuration file](#cse31-config)

 * CSE CLI offers new capabilities to upgrade and share clusters.
 Refer to the [commands](CLUSTER_MANAGEMENT.html#cse31_cluster_apply) here.

 * Kubernetes Clusters UI Plugin 3.0 offers a new capability to upgrade clusters.
   It also enables one to view clusters that are deployed across multisite VCD instances.

 * Newer versions of native Kubernetes templates are available.
 Refer to [Template announcements](TEMPLATE_ANNOUNCEMENTS.html)

 * CSE 3.1 drops the support with VCD 10.0.

+* Deprecation of TKGI (Enterprise PKS) - CSE Server and Kubernetes Container Clusters plug-in will soon drop support TKGI (previously known as Enterprise PKS).
+Consider using CSE-TKG or VCD-Tanzu for management of Kubernetes clusters with VCD.

 **Terminology:**
 * TKGS cluster ~ Tanzu Kubernetes Grid Service cluster ~ vSphere with Tanzu cluster